11 Mar Adjustments Improve Mobility and Minimize the Degenerative Process

 Life consists of movement.
 The relevancy of movement goes hand in hand with the health of so many parts, pieces, and functions of the body.
-Movement creates better health while increasing longevity and reducing the speed of aging.
+Movement creates better health while increasing longevity, reducing the speed of aging and can improve mobility.
 The body wants to move and responds with improved function and performance when proper movements partners with other intelligent health choices.
 Chiropractic plays a significant role in the mobility and health of the body.

 The bones and joints of the spine exist to move while protecting the spinal cord.
 Regular spinal adjustments reduce the slow, steady degenerative changes which occur in the spine with age.
 Movement helps create a strong, well-functioning relationship within a joint.
 The spine consists of close to 40% of the joints found in the entire body.
 Chiropractic care ensures that every joint is aligned and moving optimally.

 Specific nerve firing triggers into the brain and central nervous system when a spinal vertebra loses normal positioning and mobility.
 The body responds by experiencing stress in areas of the body specific to the parts of the spine being affected.
 The spinal joint becomes compromised while the brain experiences neurological interference and deficit.
 Research shows that degenerative changes begin occurring within hours and days of a vertebra losing the ability to move properly.